zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 }
 ```

-In the `createStore()` function, you will find it calling a closure function called `render()` that we imported form `./src/index.js`.
-We need that function to re-render our component every time our store is updated.

 Ok, now that we have added our create store method, we will want to use it.
 But remember that `createStore()` takes an argument of a reducer.
 So let's move that over too.
 Open the file `./src/reducers/changeCount.js`.
-Find the changeCount method from the `./redux-pattern.js` file and move it into the `./src/reducers/changeCount.js`.
+Find the `changeCount()` method from the `./redux-pattern.js` file and move it into the `./src/reducers/changeCount.js`.

 ```JavaScript
 // ./src/reducers/changeCount.js